When they want you to buy something they will call you.

 Both the left and the right (at least those with stock in Big Pharma) are probably already celebrating the gathering momentum to mandate vaccinations for all Americans, young or old.
 Perhaps you agree.

 But please spare me your argument about “personal freedoms” in which you compare the “anti-vaxxers” (a gatekeeping phrase if I ever heard one, and one no one on that side of the debate uses) to people who would ignore traffic signals and endanger everyone else in their community in their libertarian selfishness.
-And I will respond: any way you parse it, in our quickening slide toward American Fascism, you are condoning yet another loss of freedom in yet another dispute where all of the money was on one side of the issue.
+And I will respond: any way you parse it, in our quickening slide toward American Fascism, you are condoning yet another loss of freedom in yet another dispute where 99% of the money was on one side of the issue.
 Cui bono?

 Once the legislation mandating universal vaccination becomes law, will you or I be able to save ourselves (as at Salem, as during McCarthyism) by naming names?